-(2) Excludes, for purposes of calculating these key operating metrics, approximately 1,777 thousand, 1,191 thousand, 379 thousand and 2,776 thousand room-nights related to hotel rooms that were requisitioned by the government for quarantine needs in response to the COVID-19 outbreak or otherwise became unavailable due to temporary hotel closures in 2020 and 2021 and the six months ended June 30, 2021 and 2022, respectively.
-The ADR and RevPAR are calculated based on the tax inclusive room rates
+(2) Excludes, for purposes of calculating these key operating metrics, approximately 1,777 thousand and 1,191 thousand room-nights related to hotel rooms that were requisitioned by the government for quarantine needs in response to the COVID-19 outbreak or otherwise became unavailable due to temporary hotel closures in 2020 and 2021, respectively.
+The ADR and RevPAR are calculated based on the tax inclusive room rates.